JoeBannouna/sceni/PRESENTATION.md

 ---

 ## Questions
-- What is "Quality Criteria"
+- What is "Quality Criteria" -> Cnosider Skewness, or pixels arround a star in result image (is it normal dist) to check if star completely vanished or not
 - In what way do we show contours in the images?
 - How to/Should we calculate the fluxes?
 - Selecting subset of difference image (NB-μBB) where stars dominate over nebulae for best accuracy, how??